 The opportunity to worship together is one of the most important aspects of community life.
-The worship coordinator directs the chapel schedule and provides resources for regularly scheduled services of preaching, prayer and communion.
+The worship coordinator directs the chapel schedule and provides resources for regularly scheduled services of preaching, prayer, and communion.
 Students are encouraged to participate whenever they are on campus.
 Faculty, students, and community groups are involved in planning and leading services, providing the opportunity to experience a variety of worship styles.
 In addition to these scheduled times for community worship, there are many opportunities for individual meditation and spiritual growth through prayer groups and Bible studies formed at student initiative.
 There are also several locations for private and corporate spiritual contemplation and worship:

 - The Dee Ann Chiles Memorial Garden commemorates the spirit of a long-time administrator who led the Business Office for many years.
 A quiet stream runs through the garden which is located near the gazebo and pond on the north side of campus. - The Labyrinth was a gift from the Classes of 2001 and 2004 and is maintained by volunteers in the MTSO community.
 Students walk the labyrinth as a pathway to prayer and reflection.
 The Labyrinth is located on the north side of campus, east of the pond. - The Gene Vest Memorial Outdoor Chapel, a gift of the Class of 2000, honors a long-time superintendent of buildings and grounds and is used for formal and informal services as well as individual meditation.
 The Class of 2012 renovated the Outdoor Chapel and added energy-efficient lighting for evening meditation and worship.
 The Outdoor Chapel is located on the hill west of Helen Werner Apartment Building, just behind a small grove of trees. - The Frazer Prayer and Meditation Room is located on the first floor of Gault Hall, just outside the Burgett Preaching Chapel (Gault 145).
-It is accessible whenever Gault Hall is open. - The Sabbath Space (formerly the Gene Vest Conference Room) was a gift to the campus from the Class of 2007.
-This is a comfortable space with chairs, a table, a fountain, and an all-gender single occupancy family restroom.
-It is located on the lower level of Werner Hall. - The Alford Centrum is available for prayer, meditation, as well as community worship and other large community gatherings when not scheduled for other events.
+It is accessible whenever Gault Hall is open. - The Alford Centrum is available for prayer, meditation, as well as community worship and other large community gatherings when not scheduled for other events.
 Information concerning weekly worship services is posted to the Populi Newsfeed.